cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 releases](https://github.com/cloudpilot-emu/cloudpilot-emu/releases).
 Inside the
 archive you will find the following files:

-* `cloudpilot-emu.js`: The JavaScript bundle
+* `cloudpilot-emu.js`: The main JavaScript bundle
 * `cloudpilot-emu.js.map`: Source map for debugging
 * `cloudpilot-emu.d.ts`: Type declarations (in case you are using TypeScript)
-* `cloudpilot_web.wasm`: The compiled web assembly bytecode
+* `cloudpilot_web.wasm`: The compiled web assembly bytecode for cloudpilot
+* `uarm_web.wasm`: The compiled web assembly bytecode for uARM (for OS5 support)
+* `uarm-worker.js`: The web worker for OS5 support.
+* `uarm-worker.d.js`: Type declarations (in case you are using TypeScript)
+* `pcm-worklet.js`: The PCM worklet for OS5 PCM audio support.
+* `pcm-worklet.d.js`: Type declarations (in case you are using TypeScript)

-Drop `cloudpilot-emu.js` and `cloudpilot-web.wasm` next to your web page and include the JavaScript bundle with a script tag in your HTML code
+Drop the Javascript and web assembly files next to your web page and include the main JavaScript bundle with a script tag in your HTML code

 ```html
     <script src="cloudpilot-emu.js"></script>